michaelloudermilk/ml/Data-Backup.md

 Note that backing up/migrating the databases can be done from within the UNMS app; this may be easier for most users.
 See Settings > Maintenance > Backup.
 Using this tool you can back up and restore the database instead of moving the ```/home/unms/data``` folder.

 ### How to Back Up the UNMS Data Folder
 For data backup, you must first pause the running containers.
-Go to directory, where your docker-compose.yml is located (probably `/home/unms`).
+Go to the directory, where your docker-compose.yml is located (probably `/home/unms`).
 Then archive the data and save it somewhere safe.
 As the final step, unpause the containers.

     # go to your UNMS home directory
     cd /home/unms